How can you secure the server that hosts your business’s data?

 Getting started with a new operating platform introduces a steep learning curve, which is why most companies, depending on their size and resources, need either an inside specialist or external help to continue running Windows.

-Switching to one of the several flavors of Linux (Ubuntu, Debian, red-hat) could easily remove some risk without introducing an unmanageable amount of overhead.
+Switching to one of the several flavors of Linux (Ubuntu, Debian, red-hat) could potentially open additional avenues for your Web Server needs.

 4. Consider Layers of Security for Both Hardware and Software

 Wherever possible, I counsel use of a VPN and a firewall on all web applications and endpoints, including your server.
 This goes doubly if your organization is sharing the environment or space with another company.

 Also, if you have not done so already, immediately install an antivirus solution to get advanced protection against malware, ransomware, brute force attacks or unauthorized remote access, and run routine security scans.

 Hardening a server could take hours, but a server protection package like the one available to Liquid Web customers will optimize your security settings in no time.

 Keep updated, real-time backups of all data, databases, and application.
 And test the process!
 There’s nothing worse than finding out your backups have been failing until after you need them.
 Additionally, ensure you have offsite backups, while having local backups is great for quick restores of simple data keeping an offsite backup is the best way to ensure data recovery in the event of a catastrophic system failure.